adriatic/redwood-ai/README.md

 **[This repository](https://github.com/adriatic/redwood-ai)** documents the creation, deployment and maintenance of several types of Fixie sidekicks - embeddable conversational assistants (also called agents) that can be integrated alongside your RedwoodJS application under development.
 Typically such assistant is a part of your application that offers online help.
 RedwoodJS framework users (application developers) would today often visit the RedwoodJS [online help application](https://redwoodjs.com/docs/index) site, which is manually assembled by RedwoodJS team, using the [Docusaurus tool](https://docusaurus.io/).
 This tool's motto is **_ship a beautiful documentation site in no time_**.

-The most likely reason to use a Fixie sidekick at this (early AI) time, is to _**create a LLM based application**_ that offers online help for the application you are developing - in this context a full replacement of Docusaurus
+The most likely reason to use a Fixie sidekick at this (early AI) time, is to _**create a LLM based application**_ that offers online help for the application you are developing.

 As stated in [Getting Started with Fixie](https://fixie.ai/docs/getting-started), Fixie framework consists of several components: